willxyu/utilities/README.md

 # utilities.js

-A collection of functions for personal use.
+A collection of utility functions for personal use.